 In 1872, the Local Government Board reduced the official capacity of the establishment to 130, necessitating enlargement of the accommodation.

-The workhouse closed in 1929 with vagrants being sent to Frome, and the aged poor going to Westbury.
-The building reopened as Warminster Public Assistance Institution under the control of the Wiltshire Public Assistance Committee and operated as an old people's home and hospital.
+The workhouse closed in 1928 with vagrants being sent to Frome, and the aged poor going to Westbury.
+In 1930, the premises reopened as Warminster Public Assistance Institution under the control of the Wiltshire Public Assistance Committee and operated as an old people's home and hospital.
 In 1938, a new block for vagrants was erected at the north-west of the site.
 In 1948, the institution became part of the new National Health Service under the name of Sambourne Hospital.
 However its provision of 'welfare' care continued until 1962 when a new County Council home was opened at Portway.
 Sambourne continued in use as a geriatric hospital until the mid-1990s when the former workhouse buildings were redeveloped as housing.

 - Wiltshire and Swindon Archives, Wiltshire and Swindon History Centre, Cocklebury Road, Chippenham SN15 3QN.
 Holdings include: Guardians' minutes (1835-1913); Ledgers (1836-1923); Annual returns of pauper lunatics (1842-99); etc.

 - The Warminster Workhouses: Illustrations of the Old and New Poor Law by Bruce Watkin (in The Hatcher Review, No 22.
 Salisbury, 1986)

 - The Victoria County History of Wiltshire, Vol XXII, Oxford University Press.